ProAccess/MakeMyHOAok/HOA Cert Program.md

 - require adherence to a code of ethics and standards of practice for community association directors.

-- add new Civil Code §5105(a)(8) to require that any candidate certified under this program be identified as such on any election ballot or list of candidates.
+- add new law (for California, Civil Code §5105-a-8) to require that any candidate certified under this program be identified as such on any election ballot or list of candidates.

 <img src="./images-md/cert-1000.png" width="500" class="img-center">

 Director certifications could earn benefits for their associations
 ------------------------------------------------------------------

-The BCCAD would assign *ratings* to communities based generally upon the proportion of its directors with current certifications and foster an environment wherein communities with higher ratings may garner favored insurance premiums and prestige of being identified by the state as being in the top-10, top-100, top-1000.
+The BCCAD would calculate and publish *ratings* for community associations based generally upon how well infrastructure reserves are funded, the proportion of its directors have current certifications, and whether the board has committed to training and legal oversight.
+It would foster an environment wherein communities with higher ratings may garner favored insurance premiums and prestige of being identified by the state as being in the top-10, top-100, top-1000.

 Insurance premiums typically are one of the largest budget items affecting monthly dues.
 Insurance companies would be incented to offer reduced premiums to those community associations that maintain a certain rating as risk management would be part of the BCCAD certification curriculum and exam.
 And reduced premiums translating into lower dues may be a powerful incentive for community associations to participate.

 Real estate values in communities that can boast such ratings may benefit and provide a strong incentive for members to keep electing candidates who are certified.
 Those that do not risk being at a disadvantage.

-Other benefits may be fostered as well, such as discounts from services vendors, whom may justify discounts as educated boards are easier and more profitable to work with.
+Other benefits may be fostered as well, such as discounts from services vendors, who may justify discounts as educated boards are easier and more profitable to work with.
 (See [*Multiple broad benefits*](#multiple-benefits).)

 Board of Certification for Community Association Directors (BCCAD)
 =================================================================